MicrosoftDocs/azure-docs/articles/storage/storage-file-how-to-create-file-share.md

 ---
 title: Introduction to how to create an Azure File share using Azure File Storage | Microsoft Docs
-description: An overview of Azure File Storage, Microsoft's cloud file system.
+description: An overview of how to create Azure File share using Azure File Storage, Microsoft's cloud file system.
 Learn how to mount Azure File shares over SMB and lift classic on-premises workloads to the cloud without rewriting any code.
 services: storage
 documentationcenter: ''
 author: RenaShahMSFT